Cellophane (FKA Twigs song): Composition and lyrics

 "Cellophane" was written and produced by Twigs alongside Jeff Kleinman and Michael Uzowuru.
 It is set in common time with a tempo of 107 beats per minute and is composed in the key of D Major, with Twigs' vocals spanning a range of F#3 to F#5.
-The song has been characterised by critics as a piano ballad with additional strings, synths and a minimal beatboxed rhythm.
+The song has been characterised by critics as an avant-pop and art pop piano ballad with additional strings, synths and a minimal beatboxed rhythm.
 However, at the 1:40 or 2:34 mark "the piano stops and this visceral, electric, metallic-y reverb throws the entire track into free fall before the drum swoops in to lock the tempo back down," as noted by Danielle Cohen of GQ.
 The A.V.
 Club's Randall Colburn considered the song to be "all about texture, with round, rippling beats underscoring sharp, shadowy loops and Twigs' crystalline vocals."

 The song's lyrics focus on a breakup, where Twigs sings of her unrequited love, desperately trying to salvage her relationship despite public disapproval and the lack of reciprocation from her lover.
 "Cellophane" has been noted for Twigs' breathy soprano and falsetto vocals, and the singer's technique ranges from "breathy devastation to high notes of carefully controlled keening."
 Sasha Geffen of Vulture wrote that the singer's voice "cracks and groans and breaks, as if it's dragging more weight than it can bear."
 Other publications have highlighted how the song's sparse background serves to bring her vocals to its forefront.